ibm-cloud-docs/dl/dl-as-a-spoke.md

 {: #virtual-connection-types}

 By default, your direct link is configured to create a direct, private connection between your on-premises network and IBM Cloud deployment.
 Optionally, you can choose to create one or more network connections, either a classic infrastructure or VPC connection.
-You can also choose to connect your direct link gateway to a transit gateway.
+You can also choose to connect your direct link to a transit gateway.

    You can choose the network connection type when creating a direct link, or after your direct link is provisioned.
    {: note}